Frederick Warren Allen

-Frederick Warren Allen (1888–1961) was an American sculptor of the Boston School.
+Frederick Warren Allen (May 5, 1888 – January 9, 1961) was an American sculptor of the Boston School.
 One of the most prominent sculptors in Boston during the early 20th century and a master teacher at the School of the Museum of Fine Arts, Allen had a career in the arts that spanned more than 50 years.

 Early years

 Allen was born May 5, 1888, in North Attleboro, Massachusetts, the son of Frank West Allen, a jewelry maker, and Esther Belcher Allen.
 Named after his grandfather, Frederick Deane Allen, he was fifth of six children and was expected to go into the family business.
-However, he was an enterprising young man and worked in the jewelry sweatshops in the summers, learning various techniques that he used later in modeling and casting sculpture instead of making jewelry.
+He worked in the jewelry shop during summers, learning various techniques that he used later in modeling and casting sculpture instead of making jewelry.

 Art education

 Upon his graduation from Attleboro High School in 1907, Frederick W. Allen presented a bas-relief to his alma mater, the first work he had cast.
 He studied for a year at the Rhode Island School of Design in Providence under Manatt and Hazelton and, having determined to be a sculptor, enrolled at the School of the Museum of Fine Arts in Boston where he attended Bela Lyon Pratt's modeling classes for three-and-a-half years, winning many prizes and scholarships for the excellence of his work.